Thanks to the work of our incredible volunteers every afternoon is unique and fun!

-A cancer diagnosis in a child or teenager is a severe blow to families, and it’s very important that they feel supported and, above all, that they know they’re not alone.
+A cancer diagnosis in a child or teenager is a severe blow to a family.
+That's why we make sure they know that they're supported, and most importantly, that they're not alone.

-The foundation’s volunteers and workers are with the families throughout the different phases of their child’s disease, helping them whatever they might need.
+The foundation’s volunteers and workers are with the families throughout the different phases of their child’s disease, helping them in any way that they can.